icclab/cna-seed-project/README.md

 ## Start a cluster

 The most simple way to try the whole application is to start a cluster.
-We provide both a vagrant and a heat file to start a cluster on your local computer or on your OpenStack cloud:
+We provide both a vagrant and a OpenStack Heat template to start a cluster on your local computer or on your OpenStack cloud:

 ### Vagrant